katiehuangx/How-to-Create-a-GitHub-Portfolio/README.md

 `Repository/repo` means `folder`.
 It is similar to creating folders on your computer.
 Each repository represents one folder.
 You can create multiple repositories for different projects.

 `README.md` is a default note, or summary that is usually included in each repo.
 It acts as the "homepage" of your repo where you can introduce the project,  provide a summary, or anything - so feel free to write it.

+`Fork` in layman means `copy + paste`.
+Let's say you want to make a copy of this guide, have access to it, and edit and play around with the codes.
+You can do it!
+Any changes made in your copy of the file would not be reflected in this guide.
+I'll teach you how to do it below.

 You do not need to download the GitHub Desktop for this.
 Your browser would do the job just fine. 🙂